masonhgn/agt_server/docs/overview/architecture.md

 ## System Overview

 The AGT system is a distributed game engine that enables students to create intelligent agents and compete in various game theory scenarios.
+The system follows a layered architecture where each layer has specific responsibilities and communicates with adjacent layers through well-defined interfaces.

+The diagram below shows the complete system architecture, from student clients at the top down to the stage layer at the bottom.
+Each layer builds upon the layers below it, creating a modular and extensible system.

 ```
 ┌─────────────────────────────────────────────────────────────┐